dch42/bt/README.md

 # bt
-Script to quickly enable/disable Bluetooth on Mac OS-X. Compatible with bash or zsh.
+Script to quickly enable/disable Bluetooth on macOS.
+Compatible with bash or zsh.

 ## Installation